 Ecological concepts as applied to pelagic and benthic marine organisms and their environment.
 Field and laboratory experience in oceanographic techniques, particularly the 532.
 Fisheries Biology (3) II Two lectures and three hours of laboratory.
+Prerequisite: Biology 411.
 Fisheries of commercial importance.
-The dynamics of exploited populations. of the Smallest on topics produced in Bidle 535.
-Systems Ecology (4) Three lectures and three hours of laboratory.
+The dynamics of exploited populations.
+535. Systems Ecology (4) Three lectures and three hours of laboratory.
 Prerequisites: Biology 411, Mathematics 122 or 150, and consent of instructor.
-Theory and techniques of systems analysis and mathematical modeling as applied to 77.
-Advanced Systems Ecology (4) Three lectures and three hours of laboratory. ecological problems.
-537. Advanced Systems Ecology (4) Prerequisites: Biology 535 and consent of instructor.
+Theory and techniques of systems analysis and mathematical modeling as applied to ecological problems.
+537. Advanced Systems Ecology (4) Three lectures and three hours of laboratory.

+Prerequisites: Biology 535 and consent of instructor.
 Advanced topics in the application of mathematical modeling and simulation techniques to analyses of ecological problems.
 541. Developmental Biology (4) I, II Two lectures and six hours of laboratory.